MacLean Field: Baseball only

 MacLean Field was the primary outdoor venue for the university until the addition of Neale Stadium in autumn 1937.
 Football moved to the new stadium to the west, and the baseball infield was relocated from MacLean's southwest corner to the opposite northeast corner for the 1940 season, with the east grandstand along its third base line.
 The southern portion of the permanent football seating, adjacent to left field, was excess capacity for baseball and was removed during World War II.
 Track and field continued at MacLean until after the war.

 The new alignment had abundant foul territory, especially along the third base line.
 Other than a backstop, there was little foul territory fencing, except to protect a parking lot to the right; it also went without dugouts, as the teams sat on open benches.
 Later seasons employed a low temporary outfield fence, and tennis courts (mid-1950s) in right field provided a higher permanent barrier; the distance down the left field line in 1959 was 315 ft.
 The approximate location of home plate was.

-A multi-purpose fieldhouse was constructed on the old southwest infield in the late 1940s; it was razed after the enclosure of the Kibbie Dome in 1975, and is now the site of outdoor tennis courts (south).
+A multi-purpose fieldhouse was constructed on the old southwest infield in the late 1940s; unheated and floorless, it was razed after the enclosure of the Kibbie Dome in 1975, and is now the site of outdoor tennis courts (south).
 In the new baseball alignment, it was in deep right center field; the left field backdrop to the south was Shattuck Arboretum, and the berm between it and the outfield provided an elevated seating area.